Presented below is the in-depth analysis of Fantom price action and the detailed prediction of its value change over the stretch of 1 to 5 years.

 - The next category of cryptocurrencies is characterized by the market capitalization that fluctuates between $1 billion and $10 billion.
 These are most suitable for investors who are looking for that sweet spot between risk mitigation, though they are considered to be much riskier than large-cap cryptocurrencies, and the promise of having a “trip to the Moon” that refers to colossal gains of 100X or more.

 - The last one relates to cryptocurrencies with a market capitalization of $1 billion or less.
 Investing in them means undertaking a substantial risk because these are the markets where the most violent and unpredictable swings occur because it doesn’t take a lot of money to orchestrate a significant price move that could be then carried further by retail traders who are easily falling for either FOMO or FUD, thus instigating massive rallies or huge panic sales.
 But if you have high risk tolerance and enough knowledge of fundamentals, risk management, and market analysis to separate the wheat from the chaff, low-cap cryptocurrencies might provide a ticket to quick and sometimes enormous profits, though experienced investors prefer to steer clear of those altcoins.

-The aforementioned market capitalization of Fantom places it in the group of small-cap cryptocurrencies that fall under the high-risk class.
+The aforementioned market capitalization of Fantom places it in the group of mid-cap cryptocurrencies that fall under the medium-risk class.
 Now that you know the distinction between these three categories of cryptocurrencies, it would be much easier to make an educated decision regarding the composition of your crypto portfolio.